Tailbone trauma is an injury to the small bone at the lower tip of the spine.

 Bond MC, Abraham MK.
 Pelvic trauma.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 48.

-Vora A, Yin AX.
-Coccydynia.
-In: Frontera WR, Silver JK, Rizzo TD, eds.
-Essentials of Physical Medicine and Rehabilitation.
-3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 98.
+Vora A, Chan S. Coccydynia.
+In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
+Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
+4th ed.
+Philadelphia, PA: Elsevier; 2019:chap 99.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.